2010 United States census: Technology

 In 2005, Lockheed Martin won a six-year, $500 million contract to capture and standardize data for the census.
 The contract included systems, facilities, and staffing.
 The final value of that contract was in excess of one billion dollars.
 Information technology was about a quarter of the projected $11.3 billion cost of the decennial census.
 The use of high-speed document scanning technology, such as ImageTrac scanners developed by IBML, helped Lockheed Martin complete the project on schedule and under budget.

+Due to the rise in social media and cell-phone usage in the U.S., the Census Bureau used research gathered through a cell-phone study in order to target media and adds to populations that were nonrespondents and promote census participation.
+This study also helped gauge the mindset of those who fail to respond, trying to figure out why.

 This was the first census to use hand-held computing devices with GPS capability, although they were only used for the address canvassing operation.
 Enumerators (information gatherers) that had operational problems with the device understandably made negative reports.
 During the 2009 Senate confirmation hearings for Robert Groves, President Obama's Census Director appointee, there was much mention of contracting problems but very little criticism of the units themselves.
 The Census Bureau chose to conduct the primary operation, Non-Response Follow Up (NRFU), without using the handheld computing devices.

 Marketing and undercounts

 Due to allegations surrounding previous censuses that poor people and non-whites are routinely undercounted, for the 2010 census, the Census Bureau tried to avoid that bias by enlisting tens of thousands of intermediaries, such as churches, charities and firms, to explain to people the importance of being counted.

+There was a penalty of $100 for not completing some or all of the 2010 U.S. Census.
+Census Bureau director Robert Grove, however, wrote "the Census Bureau has rarely prosecuted failure to respond.
+While the rationale for the mandatory nature of the census still applies today, our message for the 2010 Census is about the common good benefits of participation".
+The fine for non-participation is much lower than that for reporting false information.
+In 2010, that penalty was $500.

 The Association of Community Organizations for Reform Now (ACORN) was given a contract to help publicize the importance of the census count and to encourage individuals to fill out their forms.
 In September 2009, after controversial undercover videos showing four ACORN staffers giving tax advice to a man and a woman posing as a prostitute, the bureau canceled ACORN's contract.
 Various American celebrities, including Demi Lovato and Eva Longoria, were used in public service announcements targeting younger people to fill out census forms.
 Wilmer Valderrama and Rosario Dawson have helped spread census awareness among young Hispanics, a historically low participating ethnicity in the U.S. census.
 Rapper Ludacris also participated in efforts to spread awareness of the 2010 census.